kellys1210/kellys1210/README.md

 ## About Me

 I am an Operating Room Nurse with a passion for technology.
-Currently pursuing a Bachelor of Computer Science at Oregon State University, I am eager to transition my career into the tech industry.
+Currently pursuing a Bachelor of Computer Science at Oregon State University.

-In between classes, I'm working on developing a road trip planning app and constantly adding new features to enhance user experience.

 ## Get in Touch